Updated on January 29, 2023

 hint: You can also add event Listener and add functionality in which when user clicks esc key, It closes the modal.
 (It is good for user experience)

-Using Portals to render the Modal
+Using React Portals to render the Modal

 What🧐 is portals ?